equalitie/ipfs-cache/README.md

 * `g++` capable of C++14
 * The [Boost library](http://www.boost.org/)

-For Debian, this translates to the following pakcages:
+For Debian, this translates to the following packages:

 * `build-essential`
 * `cmake`